Meaty Marinara Sauce in a shallow white dish with a wooden spoon scooping out sauce next to tomatoes and a jar of sauce (with logo overlay)

 My parents have a slow cooker recipe book that is older than me, and it has a bunch of yummy recipes in there!
 Seriously, they’ve had it since they were married.
 I’ve made a few already but had to try out the marinara sauce.
 Meals with pasta, red sauce, and cheese are some of my favorites!

-The sauce was a bit thicker than marinara sauce that you would buy at the store, but it was good like that.
+The sauce was a bit thicker than store-bought marinara sauce, but it was good like that.
 There was more substance to the sauce.
 My only complaint was how prevalent the flavor of the sausage was, but I am not a big fan of sausage to begin with.
 Justin didn’t notice that more than anything else in there.

 Because it was a meaty sauce I think it would work well for more than just a replacement for marinara.
 I would eat this on pasta and we already had it on our pizza.